WycliffeAssociates/btt-recorder-docs/docs/compiling.rst

 NOTE: Each time a chapter is stitched – the new recording replaces the old chapter recording.

-**Rate the Chapter Recording**
+**Set the Checking Level for the Chapter Recording**

 1. Tap the number box to set a level of checking on the audio file.
-2. Choose a rating by tapping  one of the numbers.
+2. Choose a checking level by tapping  one of the numbers.
- * 0 is the lowest rating while 3 is best rating.
+ * 0 is the lowest while 3 is highest.
-3. Tap **OK** to save the rating and close the window.
+3. Tap **OK** to save the checking level and close the window.
 4. Tap the **back arrow** in the top blue bar to return to the Project Management screen.

 When all the chapters are finalized (stitched) the book is done.